 A basic description of Otto Preminger’s Laura gives the impression of a typical film noir: a woman is murdered and a detective tries to figure out who did it.
 Technically that’s an apt description, but it misses the forest for the trees.
 When one thinks of film noir, one imagines dark, hard-edged characters, masculine cynics who deal in obsession, and a film with a suitably single-minded focus, a film suffocating on pure mortal fear and sin.
 This is not Laura.
 Where we expect focus, we find malaise.
 Where we expect single-mindedness, we have a lackadaisical atmosphere.
 Where we expect desperation, we get pomp and circumstance.
 And where we expect something ruthlessly efficient, we find something that quietly sneaks up on you, is generally amused with itself, and befuddles at every turn.
 Continue reading →

-Stanley Kubrick spent a long time lost in the wilderness of The Shining, and perhaps fittingly for the famously meta-textual director, it has a back-story to match its on-screen horrors.
-Most famous is the off-screen feud between Kubrick and the author of the book the film is based off of, Stephen King.
+Stanley Kubrick spent a long time lost in the wilderness of The Shining, and perhaps fittingly for the famously brutal director, it has a back-story to match its on-screen horrors.
+Most famous is the off-screen feud between Kubrick and the author of the book the film is based on, Stephen King.
 King’s voice was becoming increasingly popular when the film was released in 1980; he was on his way to becoming a genuine pop culture phenomenon, and his famous distaste for the film drew much media attention, so much that it threatened to overshadow the film itself.
 Thankfully, Kubrick was an imposing, conniving, controlling maelstrom of a director, the kind of man who, for good or bad, would never release a film that would stand behind its backstory in import.
 Perhaps because of all the tensions surrounding the film’s production, he had no real choice but to up and direct a masterpiece.
 He succeeded.
 Continue reading →

 Released only one year after Robert Altman’s first masterpiece, MASH, this sly, revisionist Western is the rare film whose intentions and affect are captured fully in its opening credits.
 Fore-grounded, we have an image of a decrepit, hunched over, and phony looking enigma of a man riding slowly into an equally decrepit and hunched-over town.
 It is nothing short of a stunningly snarky and caustic wry mockery of the Western archetype hero riding into town to save the day.
 Only he isn’t there to “save the day” here.
 He, McCabe (Warren Beatty), simply wants to make a name for himself, and he does so by running a brothel, but only once he’s saved by a woman who initially couldn’t care less about him, the down-to-earth Mrs. Miller (Julie Christie) who somehow manages to maintain an unreachable magisterial mystery about her.
 And that’s the film in a nutshell: decrepit, deadened, and down-trodden yet still somehow attaining a sort of energetic sense of positively alert human feeling.
 In this sense, it is the quintessential New Wave film.
 Continue reading →